 Dot’s knowledge and expertise in this area is legendary.
-She has dedicated more than fifty-five years to teaching and has received many awards - the most prestigious was being inducted into the STAR teacher Hall of Fame resulting from being selected as STAR teacher by nineteen students at three different schools.
+She has dedicated more than fifty-five years to teaching and has received many awards - the most prestigious was being inducted into the STAR Teacher Hall of Fame resulting from being selected as STAR Teacher 19 years by students at three different schools.

-After a lifetime of perfecting and refining her unique approach, Dot’s desire to pass along this knowledge to help students everywhere achieve the most improvement in the least amount of review was coupled with Sha’s desire to design and make available online.
+After a lifetime of perfecting and refining her unique approach, Dot’s desire to pass along this knowledge to help students everywhere achieve the most improvement in the least amount of review was coupled with Sha’s desire to design and make that opportunity available online.
 Jumpstart Test Prep has now helped deliver dramatic exam improvements for tens of thousands of students.
-Jumpstart’s proven, guided review is now being utilized in the classroom by educators in over 120 high schools across six states and students around breakfast tables and living room couches across the country.
+Jumpstart’s proven, guided review is now being utilized in the classroom by educators in hundreds of high schools across seven states and students around breakfast tables and living room couches across the country.

 Dot McClendon, Co-Founder